bytewax/bytewax/docs/guide/getting-started/join-example.md

 for that user until we do.

 For more details about the behavior of the join operator, see the
-<project:/user_guide/concepts/joins.md> section of the documentation.
+<project:#xref-joins> section of the documentation.